 Horace Dilley was chairman in 1981, by which time Terry Penwright returned to the post of secretary and Ann Green was treasurer.

-When I became hon. secretary in 1983 we did not have monthly committee meetings and I well remember our formal meetings at the library.
-We decided to move to the St John Ambulance Hall in Chestnut Avenue with better facilities and we were also able to serve tea & coffee prepared by members Alison Careless and Betty Sharman.
+When Ken Page became hon. secretary in 1983 they did not have monthly committee meetings and formal meetings were held at the library.
+It was decided to move to the St John Ambulance Hall in Chestnut Avenue with better facilities and where they were able to serve tea & coffee prepared by members Alison Careless and Betty Sharman.

 Margaret Whitehead was elected treasurer at the 1984 AGM when we had 40 members.
 Four newsletters came out that year to keep members informed about summer activities.
 At that time most of our members were actively involved with the Society.

 In the early years, Liz Munns, Muriel Scott and Harold Smith were all busy taking and copying photographs and other stalwarts included Ivy Brown, Rex Skinner, Canon John Dominey, Ken & Dorothy Lee, Bob & Jill Macintosh.
-We had a market stall on 7th July when fourteen members were in attendance on a rota basis.
+A market stall was held on 7th July when fourteen members were in attendance on a rota basis.
 We visited Jordan’s Mill, Royston Museum, Ashwell Museum, Hinwick House and Potton Station.

 Sadly, Elizabeth Munns (Liz) died on 4th December 1984, this was a great shock to everyone in the Society and our tenth anniversary on 24th March 1985 was marked with a Liz Munns Exhibition at the Chapter House, which was a huge success.
 All credit is due to the early pioneers who started the continued progression of meetings, outings and exhibitions.

 Harold Smith was elected President at the 1985 AGM.
 The first monthly newsletter was issued in May.